On the coherence of one-relator groups and their group algebras: Introduction

 Our method gives a new proof of the coherence of an ascending HNN-extension of a free group, originally due to Feighn--Handel \cite{FH99}.
 The homological coherence in this case can be obtained as a consequence of the vanishing of the second $L^2$-Betti number of these groups and the coherence is then concluded from Theorem \ref{equivalence}.

-Jankievicz--Wise \cite[Conjecture 4.7]{jankiewicz_16} put forward a conjectural picture for the coherence of certain Coxeter groups of virtual cohomological dimension two.
+Jankiewicz--Wise \cite[Conjecture 4.7]{jankiewicz_16} put forward a conjectural picture for the coherence of certain Coxeter groups of virtual cohomological dimension two.
 Following the same strategy, we are also able to confirm one direction of this conjecture; that is, we show that all such Coxeter groups conjectured to be coherent are indeed coherent.
 See \cref{sec:raags} for the relevant definitions.

-\begin{teo} Let $G$ be a Coxeter group and suppose that $\overline {\chi}(H)\leqslant 0$ for each Coxeter subgroup $H\le G$ generated by at least two elements.
+\begin{teo} Let $G$ be a Coxeter group and suppose that ${\chi}(H)\leqslant 0$ for each Coxeter subgroup $H\le G$ generated by at least three elements.
 Then $G$ is coherent. \end{teo}

-A common generalisation of one-relator groups are groups with staggered presentations.
+An often studied generalisation of one-relator groups is the family of groups with staggered presentations.
 Such groups appear naturally in the study of one-relator groups and one-relator products, see \cite{howie_84} and \cite{lyndon_01}.
 The reader is referred to \cref{sec:staggered} for the precise definition of such groups.
 By work of Helfer--Wise \cite{HW16}, a torsion-free group with a staggered presentation is the fundamental group of a two-complex with non-positive immersions.
 Hence, the exact same strategy for proving \cref{main}(1) also shows that torsion-free groups with staggered presentations are coherent.
 Groups with staggered presentations where each relator is a proper power are coherent by work of Wise \cite[Theorem 5.7]{wise_20}.
 Finitely generated groups from both of these subclasses have finite index subgroups that are fundamental groups of two-complexes with non-positive immersions.
 However, when some of the relators are proper powers and some are not, this is no longer the case (see \cref{staggered_example}) and so we cannot directly use \cref{npi}.
 Nevertheless, with a little extra work, we establish the coherence of groups with staggered presentations, solving a conjecture of Wise \cite[Conjecture 14.10]{Wi20}.

 \begin{teo} Groups with staggered presentations are coherent. \end{teo}